OpenLMIS/openlmis-deployment/provision/README.md

 ## 2. Add ssh public key to the  newly created EC2 instances

-In order to access the EC2 instances, the public key of the machine from which the provisioning will happen need to be added to the target machine.
+In order to access the EC2 instances, the public key of *the machine from which the provisioning will happen* need to be added to the target machine.

 ## 3. Provision **all** EC2 instances

 With this command:

-`docker-machine create --driver generic --generic-ip-address=*.*.*.* --generic-ssh-key ~/.ssh/id_rsa --generic-ssh-user ubuntu whatever_name`
+`docker-machine create --driver generic --generic-ip-address=*.*.*.* --generic-ssh-key ~/.ssh/id_rsa --generic-ssh-user ubuntu name1`

-Note: the --driver flat has support for AWS.
+Note: the --driver flag has support for AWS.
 But the intention to explicitly **_not_** use it is to make sure this provision guide could apply to any host machine, not just AWS hosted machines.

 The --generic-ip-address flag needs to be followed by the ip the ec2 instance ip.